 If you happen to be in Paris for New Year’s Eve and want to be at the centre of the party, the champs-Elysées is the place to be.

-People start gathering to this famous avenue at around 9 pm on New Year’s Eve where you can get a great view of the Eiffel tower which displays a sparkling light show at the stroke of midnight.
+People start gathering at this famous avenue at around 9 pm on New Year’s Eve, where you can get a great view of the

-There is also a sound and light show projected on to the The Arc de Triumphe at Place Charles de Gaulle off the Champs-Elysée which starts around 11 pm on New Year’s Eve.
+There is also a sound and light show projected onto The Arc de Triomphe at Place Charles de Gaulle off the Champs-Elysée, which starts around 11 pm on New Year’s Eve.

 7- French Villages and Towns Celebrations